-I don't know if my blonderexia is spreading or what, but over the past few weeks, I've received a number of reader pleas for help with blonde hair gone brassy.
+I don't know if my blonderexia is spreading or what, but over the past few weeks, I've received a number of reader requests for help with blonde hair gone brassy.

-That's right—not even 24 hours ago, the talented Alain Larivée, co-owner of CAJH Maitres Coiffeurs in Montreal and Canadian creative consultant for John Frieda, kindly informed me that I maybe kinda sorta had a wee tinge of brass developing in my colour.
-Yep, and I just had it done too.
+That's right—not even 24 hours ago, the talented Alain Larivée, Canadian creative consultant for John Frieda, kindly informed me that I maybe kinda sorta had a wee tinge of brass developing in my colour.
+Yep, and I just had it done, too.
 But see, that's the thing about brassiness.
 It operates in stealth mode, creeping up on you ever-so-slowly if you're not careful, and sometimes it takes an expert to point out that yes, Houston, we have a problem.
 (Although you would think that somebody could've informed Mischa Barton, above, before hers got to this point, right?)

-Anyway, you and I don't have to suffer the same fate.
+You and I don't have to suffer the same brassy fate.
 When you're a blonde, you've got to be vigilant, always vigilant, to protect your colour.
 So from one blonderexic to another, here's how.

 When you colour your hair, you've got a little rainbow of colour molecules (red, yellow, blue) deposited into the hair cuticle.
-But because they're the smallest, it's the blue ones that go MIA first, leaving you with the red and the yellow.
+Because they're the smallest, it's the blue ones that go MIA first, leaving you with mostly red and yellow.
 And you know what those shades produce... orange!
-So purple shampoos and conditioners are freakin’ GENIUS, man.
+So purple shampoos and conditioners are freakin' genius.
 Being the opposite of orange, their violet pigments shut that brassiness down, restoring your colour to its former glory.

-Probably the least expensive option around is the Sheer Blonde Colour Renew line from John Frieda, which is what Alain used on my hair yesterday:
+Probably the least expensive option around is the Sheer Blonde Tone-Correcting line from John Frieda, which is what Alain used on my hair yesterday.
+There's a shampoo:

-You only need to use the purple shampoo a few times a week (you don't want your colour to go too far the other way, after all).
+You only need to use the purple shampoo a few times a week.
+(You don't want your colour to go too far the other way and turn purple, after all.)
 Alternate it with shampoos, conditioners and masques specifically for colour-treated hair but without the violet pigment.
 They'll help nourish it and ensure your locks look soft, healthy, hydrated and shiny.

-In addition to the Essensity lineup I mentioned here, I’ve been using Schwarzkopf’s BlondeMe Blonde Brilliance Intense Treatment.
-But there are tons of options out there—just look for the words “colour-treated hair" on the label.
-Ojon just came out with this new range, called Color Sustain:
+But there are tons of options out there—just look for the words "for colour-treated hair" on the label.

 Another thing you can do to protect your $150-a-pop blondification investment is to make another investment: in a good shower filter.
 Besides the fact that the chlorine and iron deposits in our water are probably not the nicest stuff to imbibe, they can also make colour fade and look dull.
 And the iron, specifically, can add to the reddish, brassy tones.